 You should verify that the

-/etc/docker directory contains certificates and keys in addition to various other sensitive files.
-It should therefore be individual owned and group owned by root in order to ensure that it can not be modified by less privileged users.
+/etc/sysconfig/docker file contains sensitive parameters that may alter the behavior of the Docker daemon.
+It should therefore be individually owned and group owned by root to ensure that it is not modified by less privileged users.

-This sets the ownership and group ownership for the directory to root.
+This sets the ownership and group ownership for the file to root.